 Financial Action Task Force on Money Laundering (FATF)

 The first co-operative and global policy response to the threats posed by money laundering was by the G7 group of countries in 1989.
 The FATF is a policy-making body, whose objectives include setting standards to combat money laundering and the financing of proliferation of weapons of mass destruction (AML/CFT), and supporting the implementation of these standards.

-- Methodology for assessing compliance with the standards; and
+- Methodology for assessing compliance of 2013; and

 The FATF standards require countries, territories and regions to:

 - Criminalise money laundering, terrorist financing and proliferation financing in accordance with international law;